fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Important dates

-The last day to drop the course online (with no instructor or advisor approval) is September 4th.
-The last day to drop without a W grade (instructor or advisor approval required) is September 11th.
-The last day to drop with a W grade (instructor and advisor approval required) is November 13th.
+The last day to drop the course online (with no instructor or advisor approval) is January 28th.
+The last day to drop without a W grade (instructor or advisor approval required) is Feburary 4th.
+The last day to drop with a W grade (instructor and advisor approval required) is April 16th.
 See the full [add/drop schedule](https://www.montana.edu/registrar/add_drop_schedule.html) for more information.